 2. Cloud-Based Software

-Unlike on-premise software, cloud-based help desk software gives you the ﬂexibility you need in this not-so-perfect world.
+Unlike on-premise software, cloud-based IT help desk software gives you the ﬂexibility you need in this not-so-perfect world.
 Having a help desk hosted on remote servers means never having to worry about overloaded support portals, and having the freedom to access the software anytime (from anywhere with an internet connection).
 A cloud-hosted help desk also means continuous, automatic backup and more advanced security.

 3. Customization Options